 The work was very dangerous, it still is, and requires a kind of élan, of the sort that is sometimes noticed in fighter pilots or deep-sea divers.
-One of the most spectacular demonstrations of the earth's natural energy that is met in the oil industry is the 'blow out', when the drilling mud, generally followed rapidly by oil, gas or water and sometimes sand or pebbles, is violently ejected from the well.
+One of the most spectacular demonstrations of the earth's natural energy that is encountered in the oil industry is the 'blow out', when the drilling mud, generally followed rapidly by oil, gas or water and sometimes sand or pebbles, is violently ejected from the well.

 Oil and gas trapped in a porous formation flow to the surface when tapped because they have been held under pressure, the reservoir pressure, higher than that of the atmosphere to which it is opened.
 Reservoir pressures are the driving force behind blowouts.
 Abnormally pressured areas are naturally more liable to blowouts, since the forces to be held in check are greater, forces which are quite capable of smashing a derrick, twisting heavy metalwork into fantastic shapes, shooting the drill pipe hundreds of feet vertically into the air and sometimes smothering the area in oil or piles of formation sand.
 The oil industry in Trinidad is unfortunate in that conditions which merit the title 'abnormal' elsewhere in the world must often be considered normal here.
 This is particularly true of the reservoir pressures under which oil, gas and water may be confined frequently, at relatively shallow depths.
 Consequently, preventative measures and safeguards are here of even greater importance than in most 'normal' areas.

 Dangerous business.
-"A remarkable occurrence in 1936 was a blow-out at Well 306 in Barrackpore," say Penny and L. Harris.
+"A remarkable occurrence in 1936 was a blow-out at Well 306 in Barrackpore," write Penny and L. Harris.
 "A crater was formed which engulfed the derrick and drilling rig, and probing with a 300ft length of tubing, failed to discover any trace of equipment."
-Penny and L. Harris in their paper remark that, "It would be tedious and unprofitable to give a chronological account of the many oil-well fires and blowouts which took place at the time.
-In fact, some of them are not recorded because it was generally accepted that the larger well would come in as a gusher and, if it did not catch fire, would proceed to fill up the surrounding depressions in the land.
-In cases where foresight had been exercised, such hollows had been transformed into reservoirs by the building of dams.
-Blowouts were frequent at Parry Lands and Point Fortin, where gas pressures were exceptionally high."
+They go on to remark in their paper that, "It would be tedious and unprofitable to give a chronological account of the many oil-well fires and blowouts which took place at the time.
+In fact, some of them are not recorded because it was generally accepted that the larger well would come in as a gusher and, if it did not catch fire, would proceed to fill up the surrounding > With the oil industry coming of age, the era of the technologist had begun, and many new developments came from the United States.
+The new science of drilling fluids revolutionised the industry in Trinidad and allowed for much deeper wells to be drilled